ryanwood/ryanwood.github.com/source/_posts/2005-11-12-conferences-and-such.markdown

 title: "Conferences And Such"
 date: 2005-11-12 14:06
 comments: true
-tags: [conference microsoft]
+tags:
 ---
 I just got back from [DevConnections](http://www.devconnections.com) held in Las Vegas.
 As I sat in a session, I began wondering why conferences don't _move_ me anymore.

 I remember, not too long ago, when I went to my first professional developers conference, Macromedia DevCon 2001.
 I learned exciting new techniques, the next killer features, and new technologies.
 It charged me up for months...

 Now, all that is gone.
 Maybe it was the newness of the conference atmosphere, or maybe it was simply that I had soooo much to learn at that point in my career.

 [DevConnections](http://www.devconnections.com) is a Microsoft-centric conference.
 I think that plays into it as well.
 A couple of things struck me.